 Once Jesus cleanses us from our sin, then and only then will our works themselves remain CLEAN.
 Works that are done from a heart-condition that DESIRES to please God, not for salvation, but because we APPRECIATE what God did for us, these good works ARE pleasing to God.

 We cannot earn our salvation, but once SAVED by GRACE (God’s riches at Christ’s expense), once cleansed by HIS BLOOD, THEN we can please God with our good works.
 If our faith is true and genuine, then we should DESIRE to work for God.
+In-fact, the Holy Spirit will prompt us to do the Good Works that God prepared for us.
 What might a “good work” look like?
 Because God pre-planned and pre-ordained for each person the good works that we would “walk in” before the foundation of the world, each person’s “good work” will look different from another.
 It could be something as simple as blessing a neighbor, a family member, or even saying a prayer for a loved one.
 It could also be something as elaborate as leaving one’s home and moving forward in faith (like Abraham) perhaps to a mission field, a ministry, or something like that.
 God made us stones and not bricks, so God prepared for each of us good works that are as individualized as each of us.
-No “good work” that is done in FAITH (in Jesus the Christ) is too small or insignificant to our God, particularly since He’s the One who prepared them for us in the first place.
+No “good work” that is done in FAITH (in Jesus the Christ), through the power and guidance of the Holy Spirit, is too small or insignificant to our God, particularly since He’s the One who prepared them for us in the first place.

 Not that we should necessarily focus on this, but Jesus also tells us that there are additional “rewards” for walking in the Good works that God has prepared for us.